Definition of Low Back Pain

 - Symptoms improved by forward flexion of the back (opens up the narrowed spinal canal foraminal spaces) – “Shopping cart sign” (relief of pain when leaning forward to push shopping cart)

-- Symptoms worsened by standing for prolonged periods
+- Symptoms worsened by standing or walking for prolonged periods and relieved by sitting (neurologic claudication)

 4. How does activity affect the pain?

-- Improved by rest, minimal on morning arising and worsened with activity: Disc herniation or Spinal stenosis from osteoarthritis
+- Improved by rest, minimal on morning arising and worsened with activity: Mechanical back pain, Osteoarthritis

 - Improved by activity, worse on morning arisising and worsened with inactivity: Inflammatory spondyloarthropathy (ankylosing spondylitis, psoriatic arthritis or inflammatory bowel disease)